 - Newspaper advertising is a great way to attract customers for a specific niche and with specific traits.

-- They are relatively cheap, have a big coverage and, depending on your target audience, can deliver good results and returns.
+- Print ads are relatively cheap, have a big coverage and, depending on your target audience, can deliver good results and return on investment.
+Similarly, glossy magazines tend to attract an audience with similar interests and have a longer shelf life.

 Unlike newspaper ads, magazines don’t specifically target a certain location.
 However, magazines have longevity because magazine ads last for a month or even longer, depending on how long the owner or subscriber holds on to that issue.
 Also, magazines focus on customers with similar interests, making it easier to focus your ad among those who are interested in your field.

-Here are a few examples of publications and their standard and contract rates:
+Here are a few examples of local newspaper advertising costs and other print media publications and their standard and contract rates:

-Metropolitan Newspapers publish one national and 15 daily and Sunday newspapers, these newspapers offer editorial coverage in every state with titles that truly reflect Australian life and the communities they serve.
-Here are some of the rates of Metropolitan Newspapers:
+Metropolitan newspapers publish one national and 15 daily and Sunday newspapers, these newspapers offer editorial coverage in every state with titles that truly reflect Australian life and the communities they serve.
+To give you an idea, below is an example of advertising rates for a popular metropolitan newspaper, The Courier:

-Community Newspapers cover local issues, events and news that matter to specific communities.
+Local community newspapers cover local issues, events and news that matter to specific communities.
 It compromises 112 publications covering the six major capital cities.
-Here are some of the contract rates of Community Newspapers:
+The cost to advertise in community newspapers can start from as little as $600 for a full-page ad.

 |Double page spread||$46,544.67||$4,654.47||$51,199.14|